KirstenPomales/recursive/public/content/blogs/telegram-mini-app-rules-impact-on-eliza.md

 ## Deadlines to Watch

-- **January 21, 2025:** All new blockchain assets must adhere to TON-only rules.
+- **January 21, 2025:** All new TON apps must adhere to TON-only rules under Clauses 7.1–7.4 of the Telegram TOS.
-- **February 1, 2025:** Compliance required for Mini Apps under Clauses 7.1–7.4.
 - **February 21, 2025:** Final deadline for existing Mini Apps to migrate to TON.
+Compliance enforcement begins.

 ## Final Thoughts